roman-java-dev/GiphyApp/README.md

 # Giphy Android App

-This is a simple Android app that allows users to view GIFs from Giphy using the Giphy REST API.
+This is a simple Android app that allows users to search and view GIFs from Giphy using the Giphy REST API.

 ## Features

 - Display GIFs in a list or grid view.
 - View GIFs in full-screen mode.
+- Search for GIFs using keywords.

 ## Screenshots